 And he's failed to learn the lessons of 9-11.

-A mindset that completely misunderstands and dangerously underestimates the threats of the 21st century.
+And he is the candidate of the Iraq war mindset, a mindset that completely misunderstands and dangerously underestimates the threats of the 21st century.

-So another Dingleberry, another absolute embarrassing loser Democrat, launched and vaunted here to premier status in the Messiah's campaign.
+So another Dingleberry, another absolute embarrassing loser Democrat launched and vaunted here to premier status in the Messiah's campaign.

 On CNN, we're now staffing the Clinton administration.

-Campbell Brown and David Gurgan is okay, we're gonna staff this administration, and in the process they're telling us they know that Obama's not running his own show.
+And in the process, they're telling us they know that Obama's not running his own show.

-Then they put Kerry out there, we're for change.
+Then they put Kerry out there.

 So you heard what Kerry just said.